SherG/cool-iron/blog/overcomplicating-things.md

 ## Summing it up

 Have you ever turned a molehill into a mountain?
 Snatched defeat from the jaws of victory?
+Stubbonly stuck to your path even though it's going in circles?
+Refused to entertain opposing ideas?

 Overcomplicating things can lead to completely avoidable problems.